Skip to contents

 remotes::install_github("flare-forecast/FLAREr")

-Second, create a directory that will be your working directory for your FLARE run
+Third, create a directory that will be your working directory for your FLARE run.
+To find this directory on your computer you can use print(lake_directory)

 dir.create(file.path(lake_directory, "configuration/default"), recursive = TRUE)